Skip to main content

 • In specific contexts, such as problem gambling, where, compared to pessimists, optimists maintain positive expectations and continue to gamble after experiencing negative gaming outcomes.

 As is true in many realms of life, more is not always better, and the same holds true for optimism.
-While there is no doubt that optimism has many benefits in promoting well-being, there are situations that one needs to be aware of where optimism is not advisable and may even be detrimental.
+While there is no doubt that optimism has many benefits for well-being, there are situations in which it is not advisable and may even be detrimental.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.